s7nnin/C6bank/README.md

 ## :camera: Images

-<a href="https://github.com/joao-lucas-dev/c6bank-clone/tree/master/photos">Click here to see the images</a>
+<a href="https://github.com/s7nnin/c6bank-clone/tree/master/photos">Click here to see the images</a>

 ## :electric_plug: Getting started

-1. Clone this repo using: `https://github.com/joao-lucas-dev/c6bank-clone.git`
+1. Clone this repo
 2. Move yourself to the appropriate directory: `cd c6bank-clone`
 3. To install all dependencies, run: `yarn`
 4. If you use IOS, run: `cd ios` after `pod install`